 What sets him apart:

-He’s been crushing the game since 2008, and I think every blogger remembers seeing his income reports as kind of a mind-blowing thing.
+Pat has been crushing his blogging journey since 2008, and I think every blogger remembers seeing his income reports as kind of a mind-blowing thing.
 Now, EVERYONE in the biz does them.

 I think the other big factor is his authentic nature.
 When Pat talks, he just seems like a guy who wouldn’t hurt a fly, much less try to sell you some crap you don’t need.
 I think that’s very helpful when talking about a subject riddled with scammers at every turn.